Sarangi: Playing

-The repertoire of sarangi players is traditionally very closely related to vocal music.
-Nevertheless, a concert with a solo sarangi as the main item will sometimes include a full-scale raag presentation with an extensive alap (the unmeasured improvisatory development of the raga) in increasing intensity (alap to jor to jhala) and several compositions in increasing tempo called bandish.
-As such, it could be seen as being on a par with other instrumental styles such as sitar, sarod, and bansuri.
+The repertoire of sarangi players is traditionally related to vocal music.
+Nevertheless, a concert with solo sarangi as the main item will sometimes include a full-scale raga presentation with an extensive alap (the unmeasured improvisatory development of the raga) in increasing intensity (alap to jor to jhala) and several compositions in increasing tempo called bandish.
+As such, it could be seen as being on par with other instrumental styles such as sitar, sarod, and bansuri.

 It is rare to find a sarangi player who does not know the words of many classical compositions.
 The words are usually mentally present during the performance, and a performance almost always adheres to the conventions of vocal performances including the organisational structure, the types of elaboration, the tempo, the relationship between sound and silence, and the presentation of khyal and thumri compositions.
 The vocal quality of sarangi is in a separate category from, for instance, the so-called gayaki-ang of sitar which attempts to imitate the nuances of khyal while overall conforming to the structures and usually keeping to the gat compositions of instrumental music.
 (A gat is a composition set to a cyclic rhythm.)

 The Nepali sarangi is a traditional stringed musical instrument of Nepal, commonly played by the Gaine or Gandarbha ethnic group; the form and repertoire of the instrument in Nepal is more folk oriented than in India, and it is particularly associated with Gandarbha people.